FlyableDev/FlyableDoc/docs/faq.md

 ### Are there any differences with Python's syntax?

 All the code that compiles with Flyable can be interpreted by the Python interpreter.
-The opposite is not always true for the moment, Flyable has some typing restrictions relative to CPython and is not supporting all Python libraries.
+The opposite is not always true for the moment, Flyable has some typing restrictions relative to CPython and is not supporting all Python libraries yet.

 ### Could I compile my pre-existing Python code?